-Other Nonmajor Funds:
+The District reports the following Other Nonmajor Funds:

 The Special Revenue Funds accounts for revenue sources that are legally restricted to expenditures for specific purposes (not including expendable trusts or major capital projects).
-The District accounts for its food service, community services (which is comprised of performing arts, childcare, playground and aquatic center activities), and student/school activities in the special revenue funds.
+The District accounts for its food service, community services (which is comprised of childcare and playground, and aquatic center activities), and student/school activities in the special revenue funds.